z4kn4fein/kotlin-semver/README.md

 > `Version` objects are immutable, so each incrementing function creates a new `Version`.

 ## Copy
-As `Version` is a `data class` it's possible to make a copy of a particular version.
+It's possible to make a copy of a particular version with the `copy()` method.
-It allows altering the copied version's properties.
+It allows altering the copied version's properties with optional parameters.
 ```kotlin
 val version = "1.0.0-alpha.2+build.1".toVersion()